ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 However, *because* the swap does not happen, it means that *you do not pay `S`*, because the swap did not occur and they only get paid if the swap succeeds.
-Sure you failed to get inbound liquidity --- but you also did not pay `S` for *bad* inbound liquidity that you cannot actually use.
+Sure, you failed to get inbound liquidity --- but you also did not pay `S` for *bad* inbound liquidity that you cannot actually use.
 What you should now do is to look for a differrent `S` swap service, while still retaining the channel to `R`.